Abstinence-only sex education: Politics

 The Christian Right, who initially stood against having school-based sex education programs, began supporting abstinence-only programs due to the focus on marriage.
 As a driving force behind the abstinence movement, they have focused on getting more funding for these programs and have also been successful in creating more awareness surrounding abstinence through their use of activism.
 To the New Right, the abstinence-only sex education movement was an opportunity and an avenue to change the current view and status of sexuality in America, aligning it more with their own values, and as a result, creating individuals who remained abstinent until marriage, and thus, citizens who embodied values of self-discipline and morality.
 In addition, abstinence-only programs utilize ideas of individualism and personal responsibility when educating young people about sex, seeking to create individuals who take responsibility for sexuality and morality.
 These ideas underlie the basis of conservative ideology, a focus on the individual having a strong place in the beliefs of this group.
 Thus, it makes sense that support for abstinence-only programs as an effective form of sex education has been linked to conservative individuals.

 Religion

-Religious doctrines take varying stances on contraception and premarital sex, some of which are covered by the following articles on Wikipedia:
+Religious doctrines take varying stances on contraception and premarital sex; see: